Bhakti is Everlasting

 Śud'dhayatināntarātmā kr̥ṣṇapadāmbhōjabhaktimr̥tē.

-Now let us examine the path of Bhakti - Bhakti Marg.
+Now let us examine the path of Bhakti called Bhakti Marg.

 भक्त्या संजायते भक्त्या